HugoHakem/nix-os.config/templates/deprecated/README.md

             ])
    ```

-4. **The standard way** to install packages with the `uv` (this should be the default, and is actually the most important one, the others option are here for debugging purposes):
+4. **The standard way** to install packages with `uv` (this should be the default and is the most important; the other options are mainly for debugging):

   ```bash
   uv pip install [name-of-the-package]
   ```

-#### How to change Python version
+#### How to Change Python Version

-Change the python distribution in `nix` [here](nixos-config/templates/pythonml/flake.nix#L48-L54)
+Change the Python distribution in `nix` the [flake.nix](./nixos-pythonml/flake.nix#L48-L54).
-You can then use the following command to update the `.python-version` file.
+You can then update the `.python-version` file with:

 ```bash
 uv python pin
 ```

-### Another Template that would have been FHS compliant
+### Another Template: FHS-Compliant

 **FHS** stands for Filesystem Hierarchy Standard.
-It is nothing else than a map that tells where to find the tools that you need.
-Something along the lines of `/usr/bin/`.
-On NixOs, the `/usr/bin` folder doesn't exist and every tools are located in `/nix/store/` as mentionned above.
+It is essentially a map that tells you where to find the tools you need, such as `/usr/bin/`.
+On NixOS, the `/usr/bin` folder doesn't exist and all tools are located in `/nix/store/`, as mentioned above.
-Again, it enables to have different versions of programs and any programs has view on what it needs and nothing else.
+This enables multiple versions of programs and ensures each program only sees what it needs.
-The problem is that some programs or languages do expect and **FHS** system, (like `R`) it does expect to have a `/usr/bin` folder.
-Then you need to add the tool of the `/nix/store` into a project specific `/usr/bin`.
-This is what the `pkgs.BuildFHSEnv` is for.
+However, some programs or languages (like `R`) expect an **FHS** system, i.e., a `/usr/bin` folder.
+In such cases, you need to add tools from `/nix/store/` into a project-specific `/usr/bin`.
+This is what `pkgs.BuildFHSEnv` is for.

 You may want to read the [`NixOS Wiki`](https://nixos.wiki/wiki/Python#:~:text=Installing%20packages%20with,you%20could%20use%3A) on the subject.

-You could therefore have a `flake.nix` that looks like this which is from the [Ank's Neosis Set-Up](https://github.com/leoank/neusis/blob/main/templates/fhspythonml/flake.nix):
+You could therefore have a `flake.nix` like the one from [Ank's Neusis Setup](https://github.com/leoank/neusis/blob/main/templates/fhspythonml/flake.nix):

 ```nix
 {